Type: Historic Sites, Museums, Sightseeing

 - Daily 9:30am-4pm

-- Best Attractions & Activities, Historic Sites: "Plan a long afternoon here, as there are fourteen other museums and various exhibitions in the complex which can be visited on the same ticket, including the imposing Ananda Samakhom Throne Hall and the beautiful Moorish styled Abhisek Dusit Throne Hall.
+- Best Attractions & Activities: "Plan a long afternoon here, as there are fourteen other museums and various exhibitions in the complex which can be visited on the same ticket, including the imposing Ananda Samakhom Throne Hall and the beautiful Moorish styled Abhisek Dusit Throne Hall.
 Entrance is 100 baht, but if you already have a ticket from the Grand Palace, it includes entry to Vimanmek."